In This Article

 "If you’re looking for something natural to exfoliate with, you don’t have to look any further than your own kitchen.
 You can make up a natural exfoliant by using coconut oil mixed with used coffee grounds or granulated sugar," explains Burns.
 "Mix to the consistency that you like, and apply to the skin using small circular movements.
 Then rinse and moisturize as normal."

 There are other great tools for exfoliation, though.
-A dry brush like the Swissco Deluxe Bath Brush gets great ratings online, and exfoliating gloves are fantastic for scrubbing your skin in a circular motion.
+A dry brush like the Swissco Deluxe Bath Brush ($13) gets excellent ratings online, and exfoliating gloves are fantastic for scrubbing your skin in a circular motion.

 Bath brushes are great and are designed to give your skin a good scrubbing before a bath or shower.
 However, if you buy one with a wood handle, be sure to keep it outside of the bath or shower when not in use.
 These can easily accumulate mildew, which you want to avoid at all costs.